thomas-melville/myNotes/General/Career_Development/GIT/gitflow.md

 * this keeps history of the feature and groups together all the commits that together make the feature
 * this can be seen using my alias **git lds**

-naming convention can be anything but master, developer, release-*, hotfix-*
+naming convention can be anything but master, develop, release-*, hotfix-*

 are used to develop new features for the upcoming or distant release